-Each year, more than 20,000 students attend Young People's Concerts at the Nashville Symphony.
+Each year, thousands of students attend Young People's Concerts at the Nashville Symphony.
 FREE for students grades K-12 and $10 for chaperones and teachers, these concerts are open to public, private, and home schools, and offer a comprehensive educational experience that enriches in-school learning.
 Participating teachers receive access to a downloadable curriculum that includes lesson plans, music selections, and the “Let's Go to the Symphony” video.
 The content of each concert is geared toward a specific grade level (K-2, 3-4, 5-8 and 9-12), and meets both fine arts and academic Tennessee state standards.

 NOTE: Each individual school is responsible for ordering its own buses.
 Parking directions for One Symphony Place will be sent to you prior to the concert.
 We will also email you a link for a downloadable curriculum that includes lesson plans, activities and music selections pertaining to the specific concert you are attending.

 Please review our safety plan for details on COVID-19 safety protocols by clicking here.